Idukki

 How to add social proof without slowing your store

 Adding social proof should be a pure win.
-Too often it is not, because the widget that delivers it is heavy: it blocks rendering, ships oversized media, and drags the page down.
-The brand gains credibility and loses speed, and speed quietly costs more.
+Too often it is not, because the widget that delivers it is heavy: it blocks rendering, ships oversized media, and drags the whole page down with it.
+The brand gains credibility and loses speed, and speed is the more expensive of the two to lose.

 • They load everything upfront, all the media, even what is far below the fold.